VTS Services

 1. General information

-The Vanino port VTS includes:
+Vanino VTS includes:

-– the Vanino port VTS Center;
+– the Vanino VTS Center;

 – Severny Cape Automated Wireless Observer Unit;